Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 How to start breastfeeding

 There is more than one way to start breastfeeding.
 As you begin to nurture your feeding relationship with your baby, you will find what works best for both of you.
+Here are some breastfeeding tips that will help you get started:

 1. Consider laid-back breastfeeding

 Laid-back breastfeeding follows your baby’s natural reflexes.
 It is also called “biological nurturing”.
-This approach allows your baby to follow their instincts to learn to reach for the nipple, latch, and suckle; while you sit-back and relax [3].
+This approach allows your baby to follow their instincts to learn to reach for the nipple, latch, and suckle; while you sit back and relax [3].
 Research has also shown that laid-back breastfeeding helps prevent breast problems like sore nipples [4].

 • Create a comfortable environment: Surround yourself in a calm and comfortable environment.
 Place pillows behind your back.
 Or even play some peaceful music in the background.

 • Hold your baby close to your skin: Cuddle your baby close to your bare chest.
 Establishing skin-to-skin contact will allow your baby the freedom to move around.
-Allow gravity to find the best position for both of you.
+Allow gravity to find the best breastfeeding position for both of you.
 Skin-to-skin contact within 24 hours of giving birth has been shown to improve the quality of breastfeeding for your baby [5].
 Making eye contact will also help nurture your feeding relationship.

 • Let your baby lead: Support your baby’s head as they begin to search for your breast.
 This may mean that they squirm and wiggle before they even try to latch.
 Keep your baby’s head at the height of your nipple as you offer guidance.